 Photos and Review by Oyster.com Investigators

-The Loews is on the Upper East Side on Park Avenue, a street that is famous for its high-end real estate (it is on the list of most expensive city streets in the U.S.).
+The Loews is on Park Avenue, a street that is famous for its high-end real estate (it is on the list of most expensive city streets in the U.S.).
 The broad treelined boulevard is mostly recognizable by its grass median, which is also lined with trees (one of the only streets in Manhattan that has this feature).
 During the winter holidays the trees are decorated with tasteful white lights, and in springtime the medians bloom with cheerful tulips.
 No matter what the time of the year, taxis are always consistently whizzing by.